What's the problem?

 Reduction of atmospheric CO2 concentrations by Carbon Dioxide Removal (CDR) is a hot topic, either nature based or engineered.
 Removal capacities are however far behind targets.
 Current trajectories are not anywhere close to what we need to achieve to keep the globe safe.

-CO2 content in the Oceans is directly linked to Ocean acidity expressed by the water pH.
-The more CO2 is absorbed the more acidic the Oceans become with a measurable negative impact on the marine ecosystem.
+CO2 content in the oceans is directly linked to ocean acidity expressed by the water pH.
+The more CO2 is absorbed the more acidic the oceans become with a measurable negative impact on the marine ecosystem.

 ocane: Our Nature Based Solution